islaytitans/alien/docs/src/GM/hod3.md

 ### Astrophsyics Lab

 - Holotab
-  - Holotab projects a 3D mapping imaeg of the stars 26A and B, the blackhole, the plasma jets - and if PCs look closer - Asteroid 1113B
+  - Holotab projects a 3D mapping image of the stars 26A and B, the blackhole, the plasma jets - and if PCs look closer - Asteroid 1113B

 ### Visitor Docking Port, VIP Bay, Parts Storage